fortitudo-tech/fortitudo.tech/README.rst

 Hence, input checking is intentionally kept to a minimum.

 If you like this package, we invite you to show your support by giving it a GitHub star.
-The greater the number of stars it receives, the more dedicated time and energy we'll invest in enhancing its functionality, providing additional examples, and refining the code.
+The greater the number of stars it receives, the more time and energy we'll invest in enhancing its functionality, providing additional examples, and refining the code.

 Fortitudo Technologies offers novel investment software as well as quantitative